 Who We Are

-The Adaptive Learning Center is “A Key to Individual Potential for adults
+The Adaptive Learning Center is a Key to Individual Potential for Adults

-with Neurodevelopmental Disabilities and Autism Spectrum Disorders”
+with Neurodevelopmental Disabilities and Autism Spectrum Disorders

 The Adaptive Learning Center (ALC), previously known as the Center for Adaptive Learning, was founded in 1988, as an educational and residential 501(c)3 nonprofit California Corporation committed to facilitating growth and achievement through continuous education and therapeutic support, in the lives of adults with Autism Spectrum Disorders and other neurodevelopmental disabilities.
 ALC offers a unique programming experience that provides a number of services under one umbrella including “Day Program Services & Activities”, “Vocational Support”, and “Independent Community Living Services” in a supportive environment for those with a desire to do and learn what it takes to live independently.